UAE

 Know everything about hiring and compliance in UAE.

-In Dubai, certain benefits are mandatory for all employees, including health insurance and gratuity payment.
-Additionally, non-managerial positions are entitled to overtime payment for hours worked outside of the standard work hours.
-Employees are limited to a maximum of 2 hours of overtime per day or 144 hours over a 3-week period.
-The overtime pay rates are as follows:
+Non-managerial positions are entitled to overtime payment for hours worked outside of the standard work hours.
+Employees are limited to a maximum of 2 hours of overtime per day or 144 hours over 3 weeks.

 Legally, employees are not entitled to receive bonuses.
 However, employers can choose to give voluntary bonuses, which will be taxed as part of the employee's salary.